tjmckinley/SimBIID/README.md

 ### Linux

-Install gcc and related packages.
+Install gcc and related packages (you might also need `gcc-fortran` for some of the dependencies).

 In Ubuntu Linux, execute the command `sudo apt-get install r-base-dev` in a Terminal.